Nenashev1999/Local_implicit_grid/README.md

 docker run local_implicit_grid
 ```

+## Development

+For modifying the project the main files is reconstruct_geometry.py and reconstruct_geometry.py.
+This files located in core catalog.
+By modifying this files you can change the config of running and adding some new function for evaluation.

 ### Scene reconstruction using pretrained part encoding
 Currently we are releasing the evaluation code to use our pretrained model for